Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 L) Space Rescue = Rescue the red ships and avoid the rocks.
 Using TURTLE GRAPHICS library and INHERITANCE CLASS.

-K) One Click RPG= An Idle RPG using Tkinter GUI library.Using TUPLES data type and TKINTER GUI library.
+K) One Click RPG= An Idle RPG.
+Using TUPLES data type, TKINTER GUI library and INHERITANCE CLASS